 It's a complicated mix of smartwatches now with over 100 different flavors with the variety of case materials, colors, sizes and interchangeable Apple Watch bands too, so there are a bunch of a tough decisions to make.

-- You don't have to choose an Apple Watch - here are our best smartwatches for iPhone
+- You don't have to choose an Apple Watch - the best smartwatches for iPhone

 What Apple Watch models are there?